tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 # IANA Considerations {#IANA}

-This specification introduces a new registry for TLS KDF identifiers and defines the following target KDF values:
+This specification introduces a new registry for TLS KDF identifiers, titled "TLS KDF Identifiers", under the existing "Transport Layer Security (TLS) Parameters" heading.

+The entries in the registry are:

 | KDF Description    | Value  |
 |:-------------------|:-------|